 A student is considered fully accepted when all required documentation is received and approved.
 A student may be accepted to CBTS provisionally when there is outstanding documentation such as an official transcript.
-Upon acceptance to the seminary, a letter of acceptance is issued to the student.

 OFFICIAL TRANSCRIPTS

 In order to validate program prerequisites and transfer credits (if applicable), official transcripts are required within 30 days of application.
 Copies or student-issued transcripts may be used during the enrollment process for preliminary evaluation; however, they are not considered official.